apache/seatunnel/seatunnel-connectors-v2/README.md

 This article introduces the new interface and the new code structure on account of the newly designed API for Connectors in Apache SeaTunnel.
 This helps developers quickly understand API and transformation layer improvements.
-On the other hand, it can guide contributors how to use the new API to develop new connectors,See this [issue](https://github.com/apache/incubator-seatunnel/issues/1608) for details.
+On the other hand, it can guide contributors how to use the new API to develop new connectors.See this [issue](https://github.com/apache/incubator-seatunnel/issues/1608) for details.

 ## **Code Structure**